Othernet-Project/bottle-streamline/README.rst

     :target: http://bottle-streamline.readthedocs.org/en/develop/?badge=develop
     :alt: Development documentation Status

-Bottle Streamline is a module that contains classes for writing class-based route handlers for `Bottle <http://bottlepy.org>`_ applications.
+This project is a collection of classes for writing complex, modullar, and/or reusable route handlers using `bottle <http://bottlepy.org>`_ web framework.

+Even though 'complex route handlers' may seem like an oximoron, there may be situations where support for multiple parameters are needed or where a simple branching in the route handler code may completely change the logic of your route handler.
+If you find yourself running into this type of situation and struggle to organize the code, you may find bottle-streamline is a good fit for your project.

 Quick example
 =============